andrewfhart/andrewfhart.github.com/_posts/2015-11-15-step-by-step-tic-tac-toe.markdown

 OK - We've defined a really simple program that does just two things: (1) it declares a 2-dimensional array (3x3) of integers which we'll use to represent the current "state" of each of the cells on our board.
 Hopefully you've thought a bit about the cells in the planning phase above.
 They can be in one of three states: "empty", "owned by the player", "owned by the computer".
-When it comes to drawing the board, we'll represent those three states with either an empty space, an 'x', or an 'o'.
+When it comes to drawing the board, we'll represent those three states with either an empty space ` `, an `x`, or an `o`.
 The second thing this program does is call a (currently non-existant) function `drawBoard(board)`, passing to it as a parameter the 2D array of integers we just defined.
 This seems reasonable: in order to properly draw the board, we're going to need to know the current state of each of the cells in the board -- and this is what our `board` variable holds.

+Notice that I've described things using comments.
+Just seeing `int board[3][3];` might not tell you much in a few months.
+Having those comments to remind you of the assumptions you made when setting up the board will be a big help down the road.

 Let's take a crack at implementing the `drawBoard` function now.
 To start with, we'll entirely ignore the `board` parameter -- we haven't initialized it to anything, and have not spent any time thinking about exactly how we'll represent everything.
 For right now we just want to get a 3x3 grid up on the screen.
 Here it is:

-{% highlight c++ linenos %}
+{% highlight c++ %}
 void drawBoard(int board[][3]) {
   cout << "  " << "  A   B   C  " << endl;
   cout << "  " << "+---+---+---+" << endl;